 Pain point #3: No centralized information system

 Let me give you a scenario: I am drafting a custody agreement.
 I am almost done, and just need the children’s full names and dates of birth, but I can’t find them.
 I spend half an hour searching the firm drive until I find the client’s intake paperwork, filled out by hand and scanned into the system, that contains the information I need.
 Part of what makes remote work so frustrating is the lack of a uniform, centralized system from which to pull basic information.
 Truly, these little details used to drive me nuts.

-Legal case management technology like Smokeball means you never have to wonder where your case information lives .
+Legal case management tools like Smokeball means you never have to wonder where your case information lives.
 Enter relevant matter information into Smokeball’s system (i.e., names of parties, social security numbers, date of marriage, addresses, etc.), and you never have to worry about tracking it down again.
-In fact, Smokeball’s system auto-populates this information on relevant documents in their form library.
-For instance, I filled out all of the party information in Smokeball (including the children’s’ information) at the outset of my case.
-So, when I pull up my template for my final order, Smokeball auto-populates that basic information for me, saving me many rounds of Find & Replace in Microsoft Word and minimizing the risk of human error.
+In fact, Smokeball’s case management solution auto-populates this information on relevant documents in their form library.
+For instance, I filled out all of the party information in Smokeball (including the children's information) at the outset of my case.
+So, when I pull up my template for my final order, Smokeball’s case management solution auto-populates that basic information for me, saving me many rounds of Find & Replace in Microsoft Word and minimizing the risk of human error.